jonnysmillie/project-resources/content-change-request.md

-# Content Change Request Template
+# Content Change Request

-## A template for making content requests for websites and online assets.
+## A content change request is a demand for the content (usually text and images) on a website to be added, edited, removed or replaced.

+Content changes are usually easy to make.
+Consider whether a developer is needed to update the content you need to be changed.

+---

 _Perhaps you need to make a [feature request](/feature-request.md), or a [hotfix request](/hotfix-request.md), or [report a bug](/bug-report.md) instead._